 The Draped in Health Blankets (DIH) are the only blankets we offer in colors (charcoal with either a raspberry, gold, or sky blue design) and make a fantastic gift for virtually anyone on your list – parents, siblings, friends, trainer, boss, hostess gift, yankee swap gift, or for your best furry friend!
 The DIH blankets have all the therapeutic benefits of Celliant® and can be used as a throw on a couch, bed, or in the car.
 Both the giver and receiver will feel good knowing that they helped support Beastly Rescue (and because they’re now snuggling with Celliant!).

-We’re also offering FREE SHIPPING on any orders containing a DIH Blanket from now until December 31st.
+We’re also offering FREE SHIPPING on any orders containing a DIH Blanket.
 Use coupon code BEASTLY at checkout!
 (Note: This coupon CAN be combined with other offers!)